liquidvotingio/api/README.md

 Proof of concept for a liquid voting service that aims to be easily plugged into proposal-making platforms of different kinds.
 Learn more about the idea and motivation [on this blog post](https://medium.com/@oliver_azevedo_barnes/liquid-voting-as-a-service-c6e17b81ac1b).

 It consists of a Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.
+There's a [browser extension in the works](https://github.com/oliverbarnes/liquid-voting-browser-ext) to interact with it from any open content that may need voting on.

 There's [a dockerized version](https://hub.docker.com/r/oliverbarnes/liquid-voting-service) and manifests to get a rudimentary Kubernetes deployment going for it (a playground).
 I've been playing with the latter locally and on GKE.